euphorie/osha.oiradoc/docs/manuals/editor2.rst

 Formatted Text
 --------------

-In certain forms in the OiRA tools generator, there exist special, larger fields in which you can add both plain and formatted text (*also known as rich text*).
+In certain forms in the OiRA tools generator, you will see larger fields in which you can add both plain and formatted text (*also known as rich text*).

-You will be able to identify this option from the editor-bar directly above such fields (the 'formatting bar').
+You will be able to identify this option from the editor-bar directly above such fields (the “formatting bar”).
 In case there are multiple fields for rich text on a single page, each of them will have its own formatting bar.

     .. figure:: images/editor/editor_formatting_bar.png